 Still plentiful, the M1 is easily had despite the last official Garand rolling off the assembly line in 1957.
 Most on the market don’t have any war patina to them.
 Instead, they are surplus rifles re-imported from Cold War allies, some (fewer now) un-shot.
 The Civilian Marksmanship Program is still a steady source as are numerous gun auction sites.
 Unfortunately, there’s a lot of “Why didn’t I buy one 25-years ago…” in the guns, as their prices have substantially increased over the years.

-MSRP: Count yourself lucky if you find an operational one in fair condition at $650
+MSRP: Count yourself lucky if you find an operational one in fair condition at for less than $1,000.

 Remington Model 742 Woodsmaster